Your Calling Is Already Written

 Why This Isn't About Becoming a Preacher

-There's a critical distinction here that most miss: the "works" God prepared for you (Ephesians 2:10) are not religious performances—attending more services, joining more committees, or volunteering at church events.
+There's a critical distinction here that most miss: the "works" God prepared for you (Ephesians 2:10) are not religious performances.
+These are not attending more services, joining more committees, or volunteering at church events.
 Those can be good, but they're often just religious busyness that helps you avoid your actual calling.

 Your calling is the specific work God designed you to accomplish using your unique gifts, experiences, and position.
 It's not about adding religious activities to your life.
 It's about discovering how God wants to use everything He's already given you for Kingdom purposes.